 What explains changes in the total current face value of agency MBS held in the SOMA?

-The total current face value of agency MBS held in the System Open Market Account (SOMA) will increase over time as a result of additional asset purchases.
-However, given that settlement of agency MBS transactions can occur up to three months in the future, the impact on reported holdings of monthly purchases will occur at a lag.
-In addition, reported holdings will fluctuate due to the difference in timing between the settlement of transactions and the receipt of principal payments for agency debt and agency MBS.
+The total current face value of agency MBS held in the System Open Market Account (SOMA) will increase, stay the same or decrease over time depending on the current stance of monetary policy.
+Reported holdings will also fluctuate due to the difference in timing between the settlement of transactions and the receipt of principal payments for agency debt and agency MBS.

 The Federal Reserve Bank of New York’s primary dealers are eligible to transact in agency MBS operations directly with the Federal Reserve.
 Dealers are expected to submit bids or offers for themselves and for their customers.